-The above has been made even worse due to disruption from COVID-19 over the last two years.
+The above has been made even worse due to disruption from COVID-19 over the previous two years.
 This has had a further negative impact on many of our children.
 Many of our children are entitled to pupil premium and as evidence shows, challenges to achievement are prevalent amongst these families.
 Classes having to isolate from September 2020, following contact with COVID-19 caused a huge amount of missed learning.
 In January 2021 school was closed until March 2021 (apart from to vulnerable children and the children of critical workers) and Remote Learning took place.
 When the children returned to school the curriculum was adapted again, with a continued high focus on well-being.
 We were very aware that some of our children had not fared well during lockdown for a variety of reasons as outlined above and our aim is to now overcome these.
+Covid again, caused disruption to our pupils as during late Autumn and Spring term, we had significant absences from school due to isolation rules current at that time.